Roblox goes public via direct listing

 Roblox’s decision to directly list indicates that it is not concerned with raising cash at the moment.
 After securing its latest round of private funding, the company’s cash and cash equivalents (CCE) surged 197% year-on-year in 2020.
 Roblox’s relatively high liquidity bodes well with investors, especially under volatile macroeconomic circumstances.

 Roblox’s move toward Wall Street has several key implications.
 Its $29.5 billion USD valuation is a testament to the strength of the video gaming industry, which has received a boost from the pandemic.
-As the average time spent on video games increases, the rapid growth of the gaming market will undoubtedly increase the industry’s presence on equity markets as developers decide to go public to expand operations.
+As the average time spent on video games increases, the rapid growth of the gaming market will undoubtedly increase the industry’s presence in equity markets as developers decide to go public to expand operations.

 That being said, Roblox recently issued a statement indicating that the company’s rapid growth might slow following the direct listing.
 The total hours spent on the gaming platform could drop by up to 11% as schools reopen, although the number of daily active users is still expected to grow up to 9%.
 The company’s CFO, Michael Guthrie, claimed that while the firm is likely to see absolute growth in most core metrics, the rate of growth in 2021 will be significantly below that of 2020.
 As restrictions ease and stay-at-home businesses record milder revenue growth, the excitement surrounding tech stocks, which has been the story of 2020, may begin to waver.

 Roblox’s direct listing also has broader implications for the IPO market.
-Combined with the rise in popularity of SPACs as an alternative method of accessing public markets, companies are expressing a clear desire to avoid lengthy and costly IPOs to go public.
+Combined with the rise in popularity of SPACs as an alternative method of accessing public markets, companies are expressing a clear desire to avoid lengthy and costly IPOs going public.
 This situation can yield two possible outcomes.
 One, there needs to be a systemic restructuring of IPOs, streamlining the process to increase its desirability for firms.
 Alternatively, we may begin to see the mainstream status of IPOs flicker as other listings prove to be more cost-effective.